 What time of year do I need to worry about grass allergies?

-Grass can be a year round issue for people in warmer places like Texas and Florida, but grass season is at its worst in the spring and summer.
+Grass can be a year-round issue for people in warmer places like Texas, Florida, and Arizona but grass season is at its highest in the spring and summer.
 You may not see the grass pollen in the air, but your body can react to even the smallest amounts.